KinveyApps/Ionic-Starter/readme.md

-An Kinvey starter application built on the Ionic framework.
+A Kinvey starter application built on the Ionic framework.

 ## Features
 * Login a user